Add Blog Models to Wagtail

 1. When we create page models, please make sure all page classes inherit from the Wagtail Page class.

-2. Here we add a description field to the BlogPage and a header_image field to the PostPage.
+2. Here we add a header_image field to the PostPage.

 3. We should also add edit handlers to the content_panels so we can edit the fields in Wagtail admin.